-If you are not sure about the appropriate blade, consult the manufacturer to avoid accidents and damage to the wood.
 As you insert the carbide blade, tighten it.
 The tool blades are circular.
+If unsure about the appropriate blade, consult the manufacturer to avoid accidents and damage to the wood.

 Using the right speed for the Dremel

 Use the saw attachment to remove more wood, but the high-speed cutter is ideal for smaller areas.
 Keep to the chosen speed of the rotary tool before you make mistakes.
-Smooth cuts are a result of high speed with wide strokes, and low-speed results in rough cuts.
+Smooth cuts result from high speed with wide strokes and low-speed results in rough cuts.

 Using the right attachment

-Using the right attachment makes the operation smooth.
+Using the correct attachment makes the operation smooth.
 Each project has a specific attachment that suits the material being cut, and repetitive cuts attract The Multipurpose Cutting Kit.

-It comes with a wide range of tools that work on different tasks and materials.
+It has many tools that work on different tasks and materials.
 It is a package that serves each scraping task that involves wood.
 It completes the removal task with ease.
 The Line and Circle Cutter is for holes and straight lines.
 Make use of a clamp when cutting a loose object.

-The Multi-Vise is a stationary and stand-alone clamp and tool-holder that ensures a bearable cutting experience to the user.
+The Multi-Vise is a stationary and stand-alone clamp and tool holder that ensures a bearable cutting experience for the user.
 Apply low pressure when using the high-speed cutter.
 Hugh pressure stresses the rotary tool and leads to jamming.

 Use proper safety gear

-When you gather the tools you need to get started, make sure you have safety gear in position.
+When you gather the tools you need to get started, ensure safety gear is in position.
 Your hands need gloves from friction, and leather gloves give you maximum protection from cuts to splinters.

+Earplugs protect you from the noise produced during operation.
+Failure to put on a mask exposes the user to particles of groundwood debris flying around.
 Exposure to dust leads to chest-related diseases.
-Failure to put on a mask exposes the user to particles of groundwood debris flying around.
-Earplugs protect you from the noise produced during operation.

-The tools in use make noise as you run the Dremel machine.
 Regular dust removal is essential.
 When sawdust accumulates, it prevents you from seeing your work.
-You end up cutting more wood than required, and that makes your work inaccurate.
+The tools in use make noise as you run the Dremel machine.
+You end up cutting more wood than required, which makes your work inaccurate.